Icey067/hover-sandwich/README.md

 Feel free to explore and customize these files to suit your needs!

-## 📱 Responsive Design

-- The animated sandwich is responsive, ensuring a seamless experience on both desktops and mobile devices.

 ## 🔄 Animations

 The sandwich animation includes various CSS animations that create a dynamic and engaging effect.
 Here’s an overview: